-2.2.7 The generative lexicon
+2.3.7 The generative lexicon

-Traditional lexicons and WordNet (Section 2.4.1) have very fine-grained sense distinctions, and the relations between different senses are mostly not represented.
+Both traditional and most computational lexicons (the latter will be discussed in Section 2.5) have very fine-grained sense distinctions, and the relations between different senses are mostly not represented.
 Pustejovsky (1995) call these resources sense enumeration lexicons (SELs), and proposes the generative lexicon (GL) as an alternative, where lexemes have richer structure, and the virtually infinite semantic types a lexeme may have arise in context, by co-composition with the similarly flexible representations of other words, similarly to how infinitely many sentences are generated from a finite lexicon by recursive generative grammars in syntax.
-While the core of the GL is organized among semantic types, and is thus less interesting in the context of 41ang, the theory has many features worth studying from a more association-based point of view as well.
+While the core of the GL is organized among semantic types, and is thus less interesting in the context of 41ang, the theory has many features worth studying from our more associationbased point of view as well.

-GL builds in a classification of word polysemy to homonymy and polysemy proper, or, in Weinreich (1964)'s terms, contrastive and complementary ambiguity.
+GL builds on a classification of word polysemy to homonymy and polysemy proper, or, in Weinreich (1964)'s terms, contrastive and com-

+3 Put; Remove; Send and Carry; Exert Force: Push/Pull; Change of Possession; Contribute; Learn; Hold and Keep; Concealment; Throw; Contact by Impact; Hit; Poke; Contact: Touch; Cut; Combine and Attach; Separate and Disassemble; Color; Image Creation; Illustrate; Creation and Transformation; Engender; Calve; Verbs with Predicative Complements; Perception; Psych-Verbs (Psychological State); Desire; Judgment; Assessment; Search; Social Interaction; Communication; Sounds Made by Animals; Ingest; Involve the Body; Groom and Bodily Care; Kill; Emission; Destroy; Change of State; Lodge; Existence; Appearance, Disappearance, and Occurrence; Body-Internal Motion; Assume a Position; Motion; Avoid; Linger and Rush; Measure; Aspectual Verbs; Weekend; Weather plementary ambiguity.
 Contrastive ambiguity (i.e. homonymy) is the coincidence of unrelated meanings, while complementary ambiguity (polysemy) refers to logically related word senses, manifestations of the same basic meaning in different contexts, possibly different POSs.
-Whether homonymic senses are historically related or accidents of orthographic and phonological blending, is largely irrelevant for purposes of lexicon construction and the synchronic study of meaning.
-The two types of ambiguity also differ in whether the disambiguation of co-occurring words help each other: contrastive disambiguation works so that once the context or domain for one item has been identified, the ambiguity of the other items is also constrained (contextual priming).
-This does not hold for sense narrowing in complementary ambiguity, where one sense may be entailed by the other sense.
-Pustejovsky mentions classes of complementary polysemy where the senses correspond to different semantic types like Count/Mass (lamb), Container/Containee (bottle), Gap/Frame (door, window), Product/Producer (newspaper, Honda), Plant/Food (fig. apple), Process/Result (examination, merger), Place/People (city, New York), and Change-state/Create (bake).
+Whether homonymic senses are historically related or accidents of orthographic and phonological blending, is largely irrelevant for the purposes of lexicon construction and the synchronic study of meaning.
+The two types of ambiguity also differ in whether the disambiguation of cooccurring words help each other: homonymy works so that once the context or domain for one item has been identified, the ambiguity of the other items is also constrained (contextual priming).
+This does not hold for sense narrowing in polysemy, where one sense may be entailed by the other sense.
+Pustejovsky mentions classes of (complementary) polysemy where the senses correspond to different semantic types like Count/Mass (lamb), Container/Containee (bottle), Gap/Frame (door, window), Product/Producer (newspaper, Honda), Plant/Food (fig, apple), Process/Result (examination, merger), Place/People (city, New York), and Change-state/Create (bake).

-Pustejovsky 1995, sec 3 goes further to define logical polysemy as a complementary ambiguity where there is no change in lexical category, and the multiple senses of the word have overlapping, dependent, or shared meanings.
+Pustejovsky (1995, Sec 3) goes further to define logical polysemy as a complementary ambiguity where there is no change in lexical category, and the multiple senses of the word have overlapping, dependent, or shared meanings.